Improve Your Nursing School Success

 1. Assess the client’s psychosocial response to pregnancy (e.g., support systems, perception of pregnancy, coping mechanisms).

 2. Assess client for symptoms of postpartum complications (e.g., hemorrhage, infection).

 4. Calculate the expected delivery date.

 5. Check fetal heart rate during routine prenatal exams.

-6. Assist client with performing/learning newborn care (e.g., feeding).
+6. Assist clients with performing/learning newborn care (e.g., feeding).